Rostaem/structs_practice/README.md

-This program includes input validation/utils that checks for both numerical and string values it also includes menu formatting functions I've used before the struct and nested structs is defined in costumer.h
+This program includes input validation/utils that checks for both numerical and string values it also includes menu formatting functions I've used before the struct and nested structs is defined in costumer.h and it includes

+street
+city
+zipCode
+nested the address structure within customer